 - Systems requirements - the detailed specifications of the features and conditions needed in the system (e.g., The system shall invoice customers at month-end).

 WBS: Define Your Scope

 How do you eat an elephant?
-One bite at time.
+One bite at a time.
 We all know the saying.
 Project managers can use this principle for any size project.
 Use the Work Breakdown Structure (WBS) to break your projects into bite-sized pieces.

 “Any goal can be achieved if you break it down into enough small parts.” -Brian Tracy

 Do not make the mistake of waiting until the end of a project to unveil the product, service, or result to your stakeholders.
 Periodically show the prototypes or deliverables to the customer(s) and the sponsor.
 When the deliverables are mature, seek formal acceptance.
 These steps can greatly reduce the risk of rework.